aws-observability/aws-otel-dotnet/integration-test-app/README.md

 ## Running the integration testing application locally

-This application **lacks** dependencies for AWS X-Ray trace id gegerator, propagator and AWS client instrumentation and is intended for github workflow.
+This application **lacks** dependencies for AWS X-Ray trace id generator, propagator and AWS client instrumentation and is intended for github workflow.
 If you want to run it locally, follow steps below:

-1. Checkout `aws-otel-dotnet` repo and navigate to the `integration-test-app/` folder。
+1. Checkout `aws-otel-dotnet` repo and navigate to the `integration-test-app/` folder.

 2. In the same folder, replace the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` values with your AWS credentials in `docker-compose.yml` file and run: